Singapore Property Cooling Measures 2018 – Feeling Cold Yet?

 Let’s face it.
 Singapore is a really small country.

-However, when Demand and Supply goes out of whack, as seen with property private home prices rising to the highest point in four years in the April to June quarter.
+However, when Demand and Supply go out of whack, as seen with property private home prices rising to the highest point in four years in the April to June quarter.
 This news suddenly drops:

 “The government has been monitoring the property market closely.
 We are very concerned that prices are running ahead of economic fundamentals,” said Mr Lawrence Wong, Minister for National Development on Thursday.

-Here is a quick Summary:
+Here is a quick Summary on Singapore Property Cooling Measures:

 They do not apply for loans granted by the HDB (mainly for BTOs and Resales).